Team Rosberg

-Team Rosberg GmbH (currently competing as Rosberg X Racing) is a motor racing organisation that competes in single-seater and touring car disciplines in Europe.
+Team Rosberg GmbH is a motor racing organisation that competes in single-seater and touring car disciplines in Europe.
 It was founded in 1994 by former Formula One world champion Keke Rosberg, of Finland.
 It is headquartered at Neustadt an der Weinstraße in Germany, and competes under a German racing licence.

 Touring cars (1995–present)

 After his retirement from Formula One in 1986, Keke Rosberg stayed involved in racing, competing with Peugeot's World Sports Car Championship operation in the early 1990s.
 He entered Germany's top-level touring car championship – the DTM – in 1992, driving first for Mercedes-AMG, and then for Opel Team Joest.

 The DTM and ITC

 It was in 1994 that he decided to begin the transition into team ownership, and the newly formed Team Rosberg became part of Opel's DTM program in 1995.
 In this first year, Keke Rosberg continued driving alongside reigning champion Klaus Ludwig in a pair of Calibra V6 coupes.
 The Calibra was not as competitive as the Mercedes C-Klasse; Ludwig achieved Opel's only race win of the season on his way to 3rd in the drivers' championship, and Team Rosberg was ranked in 6th place in the teams' standings.

 In 1996, Rosberg retired from driving to concentrate on team management.
 As the DTM evolved into the short-lived International Touring car Championship, Ludwig moved to another Opel squad Zakspeed.
 JJ Lehto, managed by Rosberg at the time joined the team along with Hans-Joachim Stuck.
 Stuck won in Helsinki and finished in 6th place in the standings.
 Lehto achieved several podiums but failed to win a race.